“Hey friend. You had your high beams on me there.”

 The next morning we walked into the kitchen upstairs, greeted by three of the most important things in life: the smell of coffee, the smell of bacon, and the smiling faces of our friends, Linda and Ellen.
 I did not list them in order of rank of importance.
 We sat at the large dining room table, completely set for six in Currier and Ives plates.
 They reminded me of the plates I grew up with in Pennsylvania.
 Ellen said she started with a smaller service but had acquired more pieces from random people over the years.
 People who may have the same nostalgia as I. People who have moved on from the signature blue printed plates but want to see them belong to someone else.

 My bacon and eggs tasted great on that blue royal China.
-We fueled up on more coffee and headed out the door, eyeing the pristine swimming pool on our way to the car.
+We bid farewell to our friends as we fueled up on more coffee and headed out the door, eyeing the pristine swimming pool on our way to the car.
 The day was going to be a long, hot one, we knew.
 We mentally flirted with the notion of taking a dip in the pool when we got back.
-It would probably be a little later in the evening, but if we were quiet and didn’t disturb the guests, we should be fine.
+It would probably be a little later in the evening, but if we were quiet and didn’t disturb the guests or our friends, we should be fine.
 Right?

 About three hours after picking up the rental box truck at noon, we arrived at Linda’s old condo in Connecticut.
 The realtor had moved Linda’s items to the garage.
 We were pleasantly surprised to find it detached from and in front of the condo.
 There was a nice big parking spot in front of the garage door and it looked like we might be able to swoop in, pop the truck’s cargo door, and scoop up the possessions.
 We were under the impression that a majority of the stuff we were grabbing would be in the garage.